Students & Alumni. Creative Content Manager.

 What piece of advice would you give to your younger self?

-I did my undergrad in English (also at ARU) and made the mistake of thinking that left me with two career options: publishing or teaching.
+I did my undergrad in English Literature (also at ARU) and made the mistake of thinking that left me with two career options: publishing or teaching.
 I’d have reminded younger Jade that she hates public speaking – which rules out teaching – and that you don’t actually get to write anything in publishing, so it was worth having another think.

 Then to save time, I’d probably just tell her to google communications, copywriting and content creation.